jefnilham/duplicate-file-remover/README.md

 * [Update](#update)

 ## General info
-Duplicate files are a hassle to remove from our machines.
-I made this to help myself remove duplicates safely based on hash.
+It is difficult to remove existing duplicates in a folder, especially on machines which have been around longer where folders tend to get bloated with files.
+I made this to automate the task of removing duplicates safely based on file hash.

 ## Technologie